 Every strategic plan has a vocabulary that reflects its design.
-This strategic plan uses terms with these definitions in mind:
+The refreshed strategic plan uses terms with these definitions in mind:

-Strategic Plan

-a roadmap to reach goals
+- Strategic Plan: a roadmap to reach goals

-Goal
+- Students: all students, both credit and noncredit

-desired result
+- Goal: desired result

-Supporting Strategy

-a plan of action
+- Supporting Strategy: a plan of action

-Intended Outcome

-consequence
+- Intended Outcome: consequence

-Indicator

-standard unit used to express the size, amount, or degree of achieving an outcome

-Put together, Goals will be actualized by Supporting Strategies that lead to Intended Outcomes, which are tracked by Indicators.
+- Indicator: standard unit used to express the size, amount, or degree of achieving an outcome Put together, Goals will be actualized by Supporting Strategies that lead to Intended Outcomes, which are tracked by Indicators.